beejjorgensen/bgc/src/bgc_part_1000_types_2.md

 disguise.
 So we know the `int`s can come in multiple bit sizes.

-But there are a couple more integer types we should look at, and the _minimum_ minimum and maximum values they can hold.
+But there are a couple more integer types we should look at, and the _minimum_ and maximum values they can hold.

 Yes, I said "minimum" twice.
 The spec says that these types will hold numbers of _at least_ these sizes, so your implementation might be